uvulab/easy-vqa-counting/README.md

 - `vocab_size`: the number of possible words in the question
 - `num_answers`: the number of possible answers (will be from 0 to max_shape_count)
 - Any other values returned are not currently used.

+If you're training a new model and want to include additional inputs such as the coordinates of the bounding boxes, you can find them in this function and add them to the returned values.
+You can change the formatting of bounding boxes by writing a new function similar to `format_box_features`.

+## Training a Model

+We include two example models, `easy_vqa_model` and `count_model`.
+You can create your own models following the format of these models.
+Every model must implement two functions:

+- `build_model(im_shape, vocab_size, num_answers, big_model)`: creates the Keras model with the given image shape, vocabulary size, and number of answers, which will be returned by `prepare_data.py`.
+These, along with the constants BOX_SIZE and MAX_COUNT, are needed to determine the input and output sizes of the model. `big_model` is a boolean which optionally allows you to support multiple layer sizes.

+Observe that `easy_vqa_model` takes the entire image and the question as inputs, extracts features from each separately, then merges the image and question features to produce a final answer.
+This architecture worked fine for the original non-counting `easy_vqa`, but it struggles to count beyond one.
+Evidently, the convolutional layers can detect whether a feature is present or not, but cannot keep track of multiple objects separately.
+This failure demonstrates the need for specialized counting networks.

+The `count_model`, instead of using the full image, uses a list of small images representing the contents of each bounding box. `img_model` is a repeated module for each box image, which takes the image and the question as an input, extracts features from the image, and outputs a score of whether that box should be counted for that question.
+The scores for each box are then summed, and the sum is converted to an answer.
+This model performs much better than the last on counting, showing the importance of detecting individual objects.

+- `arrange_inputs(images, questions, boxes, box_classes)`: takes all of the possible inputs returned by `prepare_data.py` and returns a list of the inputs actually needed for your model.
+For example, `easy_vqa_model` needs `[images, questions]`, and `count_model` needs a sequence of boxes (note how the dimensions are rearranged) followed by the questions.

+When creating your own model, create a new file and import it to `train.py` in the same manner as these two models.

+To train a count_model on the default dataset you just generated, run `python train.py data/five count`.
+The model will train for 50 epochs, but you can of course change this number.
+WARNING: sometimes a bad random initialization will cause the model not to learn anything at all.
+If accuracy doesn't improve at all after several epochs, terminate the program and try again.
+Accuracy should steadily improve and eventually reach 1.0 if you have 5 or fewer shapes.

 ## Code Locations